mclevey/GESIS_2020_Fundamentals/readme.md

 If you make use of the these materials in your research or teaching, please use the following citation information:

-* McLevey, John and Jillian Anderson.
+* John McLevey and Jillian Anderson.
 2020.
 "Fundamentals of Data Analysis with Python."
 49th GESIS Spring Seminar: Digital Behavioral Data.
 Cologne, Germany.